TrueSciPhi logo

 Themes and summary (AI-generated based on podcaster-provided show and episode descriptions):

-➤ Gemini Observatory interviews • multi‑messenger and time‑domain astronomy • gravitational waves and cosmology • interstellar objects and comets • planetary observations (Jupiter) • Moon/Mars exploration • data‑reduction software and science communication
+➤ Gemini Observatory interviews • multi‑messenger and time‑domain astronomy • gravitational waves, Big Bang cosmology • interstellar objects and comets • Jupiter observations • Moon/Mars exploration • astronomy data‑reduction software • science communication/media

 Episodes: